-How do you improve textured scars without surgery?
+How do you improve textured scars without radiofrequency and lasers?

 There are two types of fractionated radiofrequency.
-Fractional RF skin resurfacing treats both the epidermis and dermis, and fractional micro-needling RF treats deeper layers of the epidermis.
-Both types of fractionated RF have been proven to be superior alternatives to fractional ablative lasers, with comparable efficacy with minimal pain and downtime.
+Fractional RF skin resurfacing treats both the epidermis and dermis and fractional micro-needling RF treats deeper layers of the epidermis.
+Both types of fractionated RF have been proven superior to fractional ablative lasers, with comparable efficacy with minimal pain and downtime.

 What is fractional RF skin resurfacing (FSR)?

-The concept of fractional RF skin resurfacing by laser devices was developed to contend with the shortcomings of full-face resurfacing.
+The concept of fractional RF skin resurfacing by laser devices was developed to contend with full-face resurfacing shortcomings.
 With these systems, small microscopic "dots" of skin are ablated, allowing for rapid healing with minimal pain and downtime.

 What is radiofrequency?